wso2/docs-is/en/docs/get-started/quick-start-guide.md

 First deploy the sample authenticator dependency and web application in
     WSO2 Identity Server.

+1. Stop the Identity Server if already running.
-1. Download the [sample-auth.war](https://github.com/wso2/samples-is/releases/download/v4.3.0/sample-auth.war) file and paste it inside the `<IS_HOME>/repository/deployment/server/webapps` folder.
+2. Download the [sample-auth.war](https://github.com/wso2/samples-is/releases/download/v4.3.0/sample-auth.war) file and paste it inside the `<IS_HOME>/repository/deployment/server/webapps` folder.

     This `.war` file contains the WEB UI for the sample authenticators used in this tutorial.

-2. Add the following configurations to the `deployment.tom`l file in the `<IS_HOME>/repository/conf` directory and restart the server.
+3. Add the following configurations to the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory and restart the server.

        ```toml
        [resource.access_control]